koomai/laravel-plivo-sms/README.md

 This is pretty much a port of Laravel's default [SMS driver](https://laravel.com/docs/master/notifications#sms-notifications).

 ## Getting Started
-1. Install with composer - `composer require koomai/laravel-plivo-channel`
+1. Install with composer - `composer require koomai/laravel-plivo-sms`

 2. Add `Koomai/Plivo/PlivoServiceProvider::class` to `config/app.php`

 3. Publish the config file `php artisan vendor:publish`

-4. Go to `config/plivo.php` and add your Plivo credentials plus the number you're sending from.
+4. Go to `config/plivo.php` and add your Plivo credentials plus the number you're sending from. *Hint:* Use the `.env` file.

 ## Usage